Landscapes in coloured pencil can feel like “too much”: too many leaves, blades of grass, rocks, clouds… and a whole lot of green.

 An enlargement of a dry stone wall drawingRivers, ponds, lakes and sea all behave differently, but they share one rule: water reflects what’s around it, not just “blue”.

 Calm water mirrors shapes and colours quite clearly; wind breaks those reflections into broken, shifting patterns.
-Look at your reference and copy the shapes of the reflections, not what you think “water” should look like.
+Look at your reference and copy the shapes of the reflections, not what you think "water" should look like.
+Our page on drawing water reflections goes deeper into how this works.

 If you’re struggling, turn your reference and drawing upside down so you only see abstract shapes and colours.
 This stops your brain from correcting things into “tree” or “boat” and helps you draw what’s really there.